Home Dermatology Dermatologist | When A Doctor Is Called a Dermatologist, What Does This Mean? πŸ‘©πŸΌβ€βš•οΈπŸ‘¨πŸΎβ€βš•οΈ

 Dermabrasion for scar issues

 Microdermabrasion may exfoliate the skin, lessen aging symptoms, and improve skin evenness.
 All skin types may safely undergo the treatment.
-A dermatologist doctor typically carries out the process; however, some retailers provide kits for at-home use.
+The process is typically carried out by a dermatologist doctor; however, some retailers provide kits for at-home use.

 Excision of lesions